mfletch7/C-Programs-Class-and-Project-Euler/README.md

 # C-Programs-Class-and-Project-Euler
-Programs that I wrote in my C++ class and Project Euler solutions written in C++
+These are programs that I have written in C++ to obtain answers for the Project Euler site.